example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 # Exported resources - Configuration

-In order to use exported resources you need to enable on the Puppet Master the **storeconfigs** option and specify the backend to use.
+In order to use exported resources we need to enable on the Puppet Master the **storeconfigs** option and specify the backend to use.
-You can do this configure a PuppetMaster to use PuppetDB:
+We can do this configuring a PuppetMaster to use PuppetDB:

     storeconfigs = true
     storeconfigs_backend = puppetdb